 2G, 3G & 4G Coverage From O2

-giffgaff uses O2 as its network coverage provider, so members of giffgaff will get the exact same coverage as customers on O2.
+giffgaff uses O2 as their network coverage provider, so members will get the same coverage as customers on O2.

-Tethering or portable hotspot refers to the process of sharing your mobile internet connection with other devices (e.g. with your laptop or tablet).
-It’s typically used to get your other devices connected to the internet whilst you’re on-the-move (e.g. for working on the train or for surfing the internet in a coffee shop where wi-fi isn’t available).
+Tethering or portable hotspot refers to the process of sharing your mobile data connection with another device (e.g. with your laptop or tablet).
+It’s a convenient way to get access to mobile broadband on your other devices.

-On giffgaff, it’s possible to tether using the data allowance on your bundle.
-The only restriction worth watching out for is on the £25 goodybag where your speeds will be slowed down after the first 20GB per month.
+On giffgaff, it’s possible to tether using the full data allowance on your bundle.
+The main restriction worth being aware of is on the £35 golden goodybag where you can only tether up to 12 devices to your mobile phone.

 Keeping Your Phone Number

-If you’re changing from another mobile network to giffgaff, it’s a straightforward process to keep your existing phone number.
+If you’re changing from another mobile network to giffgaff, it’s a straightforward process to keep your current phone number.

-Until your phone number moves over, you’ll continue receiving coverage on your old network.
-Be aware that it’s not possible to transfer credit from your old mobile network to giffgaff so you should try to use it up before the phone number transfer.
+Until your mobile phone number moves to giffgaff, you’ll continue receiving coverage on your old network.
+Please be aware that it isn’t possible to transfer credit from your old mobile network to giffgaff.
+For this reason, you should try to use it up before your phone number moves over.

 For a step-by-step guide on transferring your phone number to giffgaff, please select your current mobile network from the drop-down menu below: